papatangosierra/serifu/README.md

 In this example, the asterisk in `wisewolf*` is treated literally, while `*not*` is interpreted as boldface text.
 In the next line, `*Note:*` is bolded, with the extra asterisk after it being interpreted literally.

+The current Serifu behavior is that only the outermost set of style markers are respected.
+So in a line like:

+    	Caption: *This was to be the _Excelion's_ maiden voyage.*

+The outer set of `*` markers specify bolded text, and the inner `_` markers do not create italics, but are instead treated literally.
+This is probably not what such a line would intend, so lines like this should be avoided.
+(An ideal Serifu implementation would probably flag a line like this with a warning.)

-If more complicated arrangements of special characters are necessary, see the section below on Pre-formatted Text.
+It is generally preferable to avoid complicated arrangements of `*` and `_` characters.
+For handling cases when such arrangements are absolutely necessary, see the section below on Pre-formatted Text.

 #### Sound Effects / Onomatopoeia